 Scot E. Dewhirst

-HISTORIC PRESERVATION AND ZONNG: Mr. Dewhirst regularly consults with cities around Ohio in the area of historic preservation.
+HISTORIC PRESERVATION AND ZONNG: Mr. Dewhirst regularly consulted with cities around Ohio in the area of historic preservation.
 He was appointed by the Columbus mayor to the German Village Historic Preservation Commission in 1988 – serving 4 terms until 2000 when he was appointed to the Board of Commission Appeals for the city of Columbus, serving as the Chair of the Commission until 2003.
-Mr. Dewhirst has conducted historic preservation training programs in the legal issues of architectural and zoning review and has consulted on the writing of historic preservation ordinances.
+Mr. Dewhirst conducted historic preservation training programs in the legal issues of architectural and zoning review and consulted on the writing of historic preservation ordinances.
 He was a co-author of REINVEST-REUSE-RENEW: A Blueprint for the Development of a Historic Preservation Program.
 In 1994 he was appointed by Mayor Gregory Lashutka to serve as the Co-Chair of the Steering Committee for the rewrite of the Columbus Zoning Code.
 In 1993, 1996 and 2000 he was lead presenter at the Ohio Historic Preservation Office state conference on the subject of the legal basis of historic preservation.
 The presentations included a history of historic preservation law, characteristics and administration of local ordinances, constitutional issues, current trends, and new /emerging issues faced by cities, Historic Preservation Commissions and Design Review Boards.

 - Ohio State University (1974)- B.A. degree in International Relations

 - Capital University Law School (1978)- Juris Doctorate degree